JCSS-PMC/PMC/_sources/part-01/models-for-physical-behaviour.md

  *costitutive relationships*.
 The parameters of such relations are modulus of elasticity, yield limit, ultimate strength etc. which generally are considered as random variables, Sometimes they are time dependent or space dependent.
-There is often an correlation between the parameters e.g. the modulus of elasticity and the ultimate strength of concrete.
+There is often a correlation between the parameters e.g. the modulus of elasticity and the ultimate strength of concrete.